cthoyt/cthoyt.github.io/_posts/2021-04-06-kgem-perspectives.md

 ---
 After many discussions scientists from AstraZeneca's knowledge graph and target prioritization platform (BIKG) about the [PyKEEN](https://github.com/pykeen/pykeen) knowledge graph embedding model package, I joined them in writing a [review on biomedical knowledge graphs](https://arxiv.org/abs/2102.10062).
-Further, I'm giving a talk in their group today.
-This blog post is a longer form of some of the ideas I'll be presenting there.
+I'm agreed to give a talk in their group today - this blog post is a longer form of some of the ideas I'll be presenting there.
 At the bottom is a link to the slides themselves.

 ### Who is the Arbiter of Benchmarks?